Devanshu07R/Weather-App/README.md

 # 🌤️Weather-App
 🌤️ Weather App
 A modern and responsive Weather App that provides real-time weather updates using the Fetch API.
-Built with HTML, Tailwind CSS, and JavaScript.gfffffdvbbbhvvvvggf
+Built with HTML, Tailwind CSS, and JavaScript.ggggfddt

 ✨ Features
 ✅ Real-Time Weather Data – Fetch live weather details instantly.